Jeddah - Kingdom of Saudi Arabia, Middle East

 - HF transmitter + VORTAC

-Other support facilities include: load centres with integrated utility corridors, a new ATC (air traffic control) tower, new main communication centres, main rescue and firefighting facilities, connections to the municipal sewage treatment plant, commercial developments of Phase 1, nursery facilities. and a mosque.
+Other support facilities include: load centres with integrated utility corridors, a new ATC (air traffic control) tower, Data centres, main rescue and firefighting facilities, connections to the municipal sewage treatment plant, commercial developments of Phase 1, nursery facilities. and a mosque.

 The project also includes a utility culvert: width of 12 m, diameter of 4 m, and a total length of around 9.5 km interconnecting terminal buildings.
 It also includes a TSE polishing plant utilising UF/RO system with a total capacity of 30,000 m³/day.